RedPitaya/RedPitaya/README.md

 ### Buildroot

 Buildroot is the most basic Linux distribution available for Red Pitaya.
-It is also used to provide some sources which are dependencies for Userspace applications.
+It is also used to provide some sources which are dependencies for user space applications.
 ```bash
 make build/uramdisk.image.gz
 ```